 By Grace Alone celebrates the gospel by means of a hymn of the church in Africa.
 I am especially grateful, therefore, to Henry Orombi, archbishop of the Church of Uganda, for contributing the foreword.
 When Reformation Trust suggested the possibility of an African Christian doing this, Archbishop Orombi's name came immediately to mind.
 He is a kindred spirit to all men and women of grace, as I discovered one memorable Sunday when we shared the privilege of preaching in John Calvin's pulpit in the Cathedral Church of St. Peter in Geneva, Switzerland.
-In Calvin's day, the message of gospel grace spread throughout the Northern Hemisphere and to the West; today, it spreads like a flood throughout the Southern Hemisphere and to the East.
-Now North and South, East and West can rejoice together in the way grace reigns in many hearts among the nations.
+In Calvin's day, the message of gospel grace spread throughout the Northern Hemisphere and to the West; today, it spreads like a flood throughout the Southern Hemisphere and to the way grace reigns in many hearts among the nations.
 Truly "how the grace of God amazes me!"